awsdocs/aws-secrets-manager-docs/doc_source/security-encryption.md

 **Note**
 In the past, Secrets Manager validation requests did not include an encryption context\.
 You might find calls with no encryption context in older AWS CloudTrail logs\.

-## Monitoring Secrets Manager interaction with AWS KMS<a name="security-encryption-logs"></a>
+## Monitor Secrets Manager interaction with AWS KMS<a name="security-encryption-logs"></a>

 You can use AWS CloudTrail and Amazon CloudWatch Logs to track the requests that Secrets Manager sends to AWS KMS on your behalf\.
-For information about monitoring the use of secrets, see [Monitoring the use of your AWS Secrets Manager secrets](monitoring.md)\.
+For information about monitoring the use of secrets, see [Monitor the use of your AWS Secrets Manager secrets](monitoring.md)\.

 **GenerateDataKey**
 When you [create or change](https://docs.aws.amazon.com/kms/latest/developerguide/services-secrets-manager.html#asm-using-cmk) the secret value in a secret, Secrets Manager sends a *[GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html)* request to AWS KMS that specifies the KMS key for the secret\.